-- Increase expected annual growth on tax equivalency payments13 from 1% to 2% beginning in FY19 to better reflect historical trends and probable future results - Reduce costs associated with severance, President's residence, and Consent Decree expenses, which were unnecessarily included in prior projections, beginning in FY19 - In addition to the above initiatives included in the core financial plan, the FEC has identified additional initiatives that the Committee recommends pursuing but which have a more uncertain financial impact or time horizon.
+- Increase expected annual growth on tax equivalency payments11 from 1% to 2% beginning in FY19 to better reflect historical trends and probable future results - Reduce costs associated with severance, President's residence, and Consent Decree expenses, which were unnecessarily included in prior projections, beginning in FY19

+In addition to the above initiatives included in the core financial plan, initiatives that have a more uncertain financial impact or time horizon will also be pursued.
 Because of this uncertainty, the current projections do not include these initiatives.
 If they are successfully implemented in the future, they might further accelerate a return to full-tuition scholarships.